tomchor/pymicra/README.md

   - Plus all native features of Pandas (interpolation, resampling, grouping, statistical tests, slicing, handling of missing data and etc.)

 ## Installation
-To install Pymicra we recommend to install the `setuptools` package, which can be done with `sudo apt-get install python-setuptools` depending on your Linux distribution.
+To install Pymicra we recommend to install the `setuptools` package, which can be done with `sudo apt-get install python-setuptools, depending on your Linux distribution.

 Download the package an unpack in somewhere.
 Then open a terminal and move to the directory created, whose name should be `pymicra`.
 Then run `sudo python setup.py install`.
 This should be enough to install the package.